St John Ambulance

 The Promise

-So far we have employed 90 graduates of this course into our Non-Emergency Patient Transport division at St John as Patient Transport Officers.
+We have a strong preference to employ St John graduates as we are confident in the delivery of our training and find that our graduates are most job ready.
+So far, we have employed over 100 graduates of this course into our Non-Emergency Patient Transport division at St John as Patient Transport Officers.

 Watch how Harry is furthering his career as a Patient Transport Officer with St John